HassanSajjad-302/HMake/README.md

    atm as it does not detect circular dependencies(circular dependencies are detected by hbuild though), will not configure a dependency of dependency, will reconfigure a target if it is a dependency of 2 targets.
-Another shortcoming is that to specify IDD(Include Directory Dependency), CFD(Compile Flag Dependency) or CDD(Compile Definition Dependency) for a module target the interface is similar to a source target which means you have to specify an extra PUBLIC or PRIVATE while defining these which is unnecessary in the case of modules as they can't be a dependency of another target
+Another shortcoming is that to specify IDD(Include Directory Dependency), CFD(updateSourceNodeBTarget Flag Dependency) or CDD(updateSourceNodeBTarget Definition Dependency) for a module target the interface is similar to a source target which means you have to specify an extra PUBLIC or PRIVATE while defining these which is unnecessary in the case of modules as they can't be a dependency of another target